lhiuming/exercises-code/fcg/README.md

 ## todos

-- Finish the course;
-- Go through the book exercises;
+- Go through the book exercises, along side the CMU assignments.
 - Add a description for this sub-repository.